jenrichmond/RNotes_blogdown/content/post/2021-10-13-making-maps-with-r/index.markdown

 ### get a map template

 Now for the map.
-The usmap package has a map template that pulls Alaska and Hawaii into a convienent, if not geographically accurate, location on the map.
+The `usmap` package has a map template that pulls Alaska and Hawaii into a convenient, if not geographically accurate, location on the map.

 ```r